 The Papers of Andrew Jackson is a project to collect and publish Jackson’s entire extant literary record.

 The project is now producing a series of seventeen volumes that will bring Jackson’s most important papers to the public in easily readable form.
+Published volumes are now available as part of Rotunda’s American Founding Era digital collection.

 The Papers of Andrew Jackson is sponsored by the University of Tennessee-Knoxville and supported by grants from the National Historical Publications and Records Commission, the National Endowment for the Humanities, and the Tennessee Historical Commission.